minerbadd/MUSE/data/muse/MiningMUSE.md

 Looking west at that level across the platform looks like the picture below.

 As you look across the platform you can see the ladder down to the next (odd numbered) layer.
 If we went down that ladder to the (odd numbered) level just below, it would look like the first picture in this series.
-Good news: we have a repeating pattern to code to.
+That's good: we have a repeating pattern to code to.

 <br/>
 <IMG SRC="drawings/06EvenLeft.png" ALIGN="left" hspace ="20"/>